boutell/tome/README.md

 * A brand new command line editor
 * Written in Node.js
 * Intended to stay small and scrappy
-* A modeless editing experience
+* A modeless editing experience, to the greatest extent limited meta key support will allow me to get away with
 * following ordinary UI conventions as much as that fits with the above
 * Focused on editing JS, HTML, Vue single-file components and markdown